Helmholtz-UFZ/saqc/docs/documentation/Customizations.rst

    * - Name
      - Description
    * - ``data``
-     - The actual dataset.
+     - The actual dataset, an instance of ``dios.DictOfSeries``.
    * - ``field``
-     - The field/column within ``data``\ , that function is processing.
+     - The field/column within ``data``, that function is processing.
    * - ``flags``
-     - An instance of Flags, responsible for the translation of test results into quality attributes.
+     - An instance of saqc.Flags, responsible for the translation of test results into quality attributes.
    * - ``args``
      - Any other arguments needed to parameterize the function.
    * - ``kwargs``